RonIovine/pshell/README.md

 # pshell
 **A Lightweight, Process-Specific, Embedded Command Line Shell for C/C++ Applications**

-This package contains all the necessary code, documentation and examples for building C/C++ applications that incorporate a Process Specific Embedded Command Line Shell (PSHELL).
+This package contains all the necessary code, documentation, and examples for building C/C++ applications that incorporate a Process-Specific Embedded Command Line Shell (PSHELL).
 The PSHELL library provides a simple, lightweight, framework and API to embed functions within a C/C++ application that can be invoked either via a separate interactive client program ('telnet' or 'phsell') or via direct interaction from within the application itself.

-There is also a control mechanism API provided by where any external program can make calls into another program that is running a PSHELL (only supported for UDP or UNIX pshell servers).
+There is also a control mechanism API provided by where any external program can make calls into another program that is running a PSHELL server (only supported for UDP or UNIX pshell servers).
 This will provide a direct programmatic control access mechanism to a remote process' pshell functions without having to shell out to call the pshell command line client program via the 'system' call.